Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Randomized kriging believer

-As a result of this difference, we obtain the following theoretical and practical benefits.
-First, from the theoretical perspective, $\mathcal D^{\rm RKB}_{t-1}$ has the same distribution as $\mathcal D_{t-1}$ conditioned on $D_{N_{t-1}}$ by the construction.
+As a result of using a posterior realization as fantasized data, we obtain the following theoretical and practical benefits.
+First, from the theoretical perspective, $\mathcal D^{\rm RKB}_{t-1}$ has the same distribution as $\mathcal D_{t-1}$ conditioned on $\mathcal D_{\mathcal N_{t-1}}$ by construction.
 This property is essential for the regret analysis in the next section.
 Second, KB can be overconfident in the sense that the algorithm believes the point estimate, the posterior mean.
 In contrast, RKB incorporates posterior uncertainty in a randomized manner, as in TS, thereby controlling the exploration-exploitation trade-off based on both posterior mean and uncertainty in practice.

 Our RKB algorithm is similar to the hallucination believer (HB) \citep{takeno2023-towards} for preferential BO \citep{brochu2010-tutorial}.
 HB leverages a posterior sample defined over the training inputs, which remains random because only preference data are observed, by which HB avoids a time-consuming MCMC method for the GP preference model.
 The algorithms of HB and RKB are closely related, as both rely on posterior sampling and conditioning on hallucinated observations.
 However, the motivation for using posterior samples differs fundamentally between the two approaches.